lincaolab/acs6121/docs/labs/la1/week5.md

     * The action server should make the robot move forwards until it detects an obstacle up ahead.
     * Similarly to the *Service* Server that you created last week, your *Action* Server here should be configured to accept two **goal** parameters:
         1. The speed (in m/s) at which the robot should move forwards when the action server is called.
 Consider doing some error checking on this to make sure a velocity request is less than the maximum speed that the robot can actually achieve (0.26 m/s)!
         1. The distance (in meters) at which the robot should stop ahead of any objects or boundary walls that are in front of it.
 To do this you'll need to subscribe to the `/scan` topic.
-Be aware that an object won't necessarily be directly in front of the robot, so you may need to monitor a range of `LaserScan` data points (within the `ranges` array) to make the collision avoidance effective (recall the [LaserScan callback example](../week4/scan_callback) and also have a look at the `Tb3LaserScan` class within the `tuos_ros_examples/tb3.py` module that might help you with this).
+Be aware that an object won't necessarily be directly in front of the robot, so you may need to monitor a range of `LaserScan` data points (within the `ranges` array) to make the collision avoidance effective (recall the [LaserScan callback example](../week4/scan_callback) and also have a look at the `Tb3LaserScan` class within the `tuos_examples/tb3.py` module that might help you with this).
     * Whilst your server performs its task it should provide the following **feedback** to the Action Caller:
         1. The distance travelled (in meters) since the current action was initiated.

             To do this you'll need to subscribe to the `/odom` topic.
-Remember that there's a `Tb3Odometry` class within [the `tuos_ros_examples/tb3.py` module](#tb3_module) that might help you with obtaining this data.
+Remember that there's a `Tb3Odometry` class within [the `tuos_examples/tb3.py` module](#tb3_module) that might help you with obtaining this data.

             Remember also that your robot's orientation shouldn't change over the course of a single action call, only its `linear.x` and `linear.y` positions should vary.
 Bear in mind however that the robot won't necessarily be moving along the `X` or `Y` axis, so you will need to consider the total distance travelled in the `X-Y` plane.
 You should have done this in the [Week 3 `move_square` exercise](../week3/#ex1), so refer to this if you need a reminder.

     * Finally, on completion of the action, your server should provide the following *three* **result** parameters:
         1. The *total* distance travelled (in meters) over the course of the action.
         1. The distance to the obstacle that made the robot stop (this should match, or very close to, the distance that was provided by the Action Client in the **goal**).
-        1. The angle (in degrees) at which this obstacle is located in front of the robot (`Tb3LaserScan` class within the `tuos_ros_examples/tb3.py` module, which may already provide this).
+        1. The angle (in degrees) at which this obstacle is located in front of the robot (`Tb3LaserScan` class within the `tuos_examples/tb3.py` module, which may already provide this).

-1. An action message has been created for you to use for this exercise: `tuos_ros_msgs/Search.action`.
-Navigate to the `action` folder of the `tuos_ros_msgs` package directory (or use `rosmsg info ...` in the terminal) to find out everything you need to know about this action message in order to develop your Action Server (and Client) nodes appropriately.
+1. An action message has been created for you to use for this exercise: `tuos_msgs/Search.action`.
+Navigate to the `action` folder of the `tuos_msgs` package directory (or use `rosmsg info ...` in the terminal) to find out everything you need to know about this action message in order to develop your Action Server (and Client) nodes appropriately.

 1. We've put together [some template code](search_server) to help you with this.
 For further guidance though, you should also refer to the code for `/camera_sweep_action_server` node, which [we talked about earlier](#cam_swp_act_srv): a lot of the techniques used by `/camera_sweep_action_server` node will be similar to what you'll need to do in this exercise. <a name="ex4_ret"></a>